Joey Gallo Player Props: Twins vs. Royals

-After hitting .241 with two doubles, four home runs, six walks and seven RBI in his past 10 games, Joey Gallo and the Minnesota Twins face the Kansas City Royals (who will start Jordan Lyles) at 4:10 PM ET on Friday.
+After going 0-for-4 in his most recent game, Joey Gallo and the Minnesota Twins face the Kansas City Royals (who will start Brady Singer) at 2:10 PM ET on Sunday.

 Joey Gallo Game Info & Props vs. the Royals